 With a simple New-Keynesian model we show how the two operating targets have to be adjusted if the economy is affect by different shocks (demand shock, supply shock, foreign interest rate shock).
 It becomes obvious that the adjustment of the two operating targets is identical under managed floating and under pure floating.
 Thus, the main difference between these two approaches are UIP shocks.
 Due to the dismal empirical performance of UIP it is obvious that such shocks can be very large.
 Under a regime of pure floating a UIP shock has a negative effect on the central bank's target variables and thus causes a social loss.
 This can be avoided under managed floating as long as the central bank is able to keep the exchange rate on a path determined by the interest rate differential.
-As a consequence, the efficiency line under managed floating is superior to the efficiency line under pure floating.
-Thus, managed floating offers a free lunch by using the additional degree of freedom that is provided by sterilized interventions.
+As a consequence, the efficiency line under managed floating offers a free lunch by using the additional degree of freedom that is provided by sterilized interventions.